This post includes affiliate links.

 Let’s start with teaching how to crochet the thermal stitch (general tutorial).
-Be sure to watch the video below for a very clear explanation of how this stitch is made, if you don’t understand the explanation and pictures below.
+The video below is a very clear explanation if you don’t understand the tutorial and pictures below.

 1. Make a chain in the length needed and crochet 1 row of single crochet (in the back hum of the chains!), chain 1